Railway colleges in the Soviet Union: Comparison with the United States

-There is no comparison of railway colleges in the Soviet Union with the United States since there were no railways colleges in the United States.
-However, the [US] once had railway University courses in Civil Engineering and there was a failed attempt at Harvard Business School to create a cadet-system of railway education in the 1920s.
+The United States once had railway university courses in Civil Engineering and there was a failed attempt at Harvard Business School to create a cadet-system of railway education in the 1920s.

 After World War II the University of Illinois was the only major institution in the US providing instruction in railway engineering (in the Civil Engineering Dept.).
 After professor W.W.
 Hay retired from teaching railway engineering there, his position was not replaced and the railway courses were thus abolished.
 However, in the 1990s the University of Illinois restarted its railway engineering program and has the US' most robust railroad engineering and research program.
 A few other American universities, notably Michigan Tech and Purdue offer railroad engineering classes.

 At Harvard Business School there were great expectations for the "cadet" program but the railroads failed to support it and the graduates from the program obtained positions in other industries.
 One observer of the railroad's attitude towards education stated that railway senior officials were the result of producing "the 'practical man' who had little use for anything learned in school".
 Wyckoff's book states (regarding the railroad's "Attitudes toward formal education") that "There was even evidence that the educated man was put upon and ridiculed by other middle managers and workers."
 Thus the railroads themselves appear to be at least partly responsible for the lack of college level railway education in the US.

+Currently there are a number of community colleges that offer some rail training.
+One, for example, is Johnson County Community College which offers some training in conjunction with BNSF Railway.
+Some courses require permission of BNSF, like the course in thermite welding.